matrix-org/matrix.org/content/twim-guide.md

 Writing a good entry can be challenging.
 Below are some recommendations to help the editors by lowering their workload when publishing the post.

+### Submitting Multiple Entries

+If you want to share news about more than one project, please submit individial entries, one for each project.
+This allows us to sort and categorise your entries appropriately, since this is done on a per-message basis.

+### Editing an Entry

+Matrix supports editing messages, and our TWIM bot also supports reading them.

+If you need to change something in your entry, the simplest way is usually to edit it through your Matrix client.
+If for some reason that does not work for you, deleting the previous entry and submitting a new one works just as well.

 ### Markdown